 “Alright, but plan to be back at the barn by nightfall.
 I’m staying here with Ena.”

-“I’ll come back in due time,” Graybard shouted behind him, as he went back to the Square.
+“I’ll come back in due time,” Graybard shouted behind him as he went back to the Square.

-He turned towards a small gathering of people minding the fires and food on the spit.
+He turned to a small gathering of people minding the fires and food on the spit.
 A woman with short red hair and green eyes waved, as she poked at the blazing logs with an iron rod.